maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <a name="erraexp"></a>
 ### `ERR$(`*aexp*`)`

 Returns a string with the error message for a given error number.
+This function can be called at any time, an error does not have to be trapped for it to work.
 A list of the codes and their messages follows.

 <a name="example"></a>
 ### Example